Yoga teachers in Spain

 Lely brings warmth and focus to body, mind & heart in the morning Mindful Vinyasa classes, easing us into our innermost intelligence and enlivening our Yang qualities of creativity and engagement.
 Afternoon sequences are restorative Yin-style yoga to re-hydrate connective tissue, juice up the joints and balance us out by opening up our contemplative, receptive & intuitive qualities.

-Lely initially trained as a yoga teacher 20 years ago with the Sivananda school in India and today continues to train with Godfrey Devereux in the Dynamic Yoga Method and with Sarah Powers Insight /Yin Yoga.
-And of course our greatest teacher, life itself.
+Lely trained as a yoga teacher over 20 years ago with the Sivananda school in India and has also studied Dynamic Yoga Method with Godfrey Devereux and Insight Yoga and Yin Yoga with with Sarah Powers.

 A regular yoga practice can dispel anxiety, doubt and depression